177,99 €

 • Gebundenes Buch

 The modern discipline of International Relations (IR) is largely an Anglo-American social science.
 It has been concerned mainly with the powerful states and actors in the global political economy and dominated by North American and European scholars.
 However, this focus can be seen as Eurocentrism.
 Decolonizing International Relations exposes the ways in which IR has consistently ignored questions of colonialism, imperialism, race, slavery, and dispossession in the non-European world.
-Critical scholars in IR and international law, concerned with the need to decolonize knowledge, have authored…mehr
+The first part of the book addresses the form and historical origins of Eurocentrism in IR.
+The second part…mehr

 Produktbeschreibung